 “I’m extremely tired.”

-Quick Examples
+Quick Summary

-“That movie was scary asl.”
+“This movie was funny asl.”

 Origin & Background